particle-iot/spark-setup-android/README.md

 **Rebranding notice**

-Spark has been recently rebranded as Particle.
-Code contains `Spark` keywords as classes prefixes. this will soon be replaced with `Particle`.
-This should not bother or affect your code in any way.
+Spark recently rebranded as Particle.
+Some themes and code still contains `Spark` in their names.
+This will soon be replaced with `Particle`, but API impact should be minimal.

 **Beta notice**